Tommy-Bie/Medical-XAI-Codebook/Scouter/README.md

 ```

 ### SkinCon
-To run on SkinCon dataset and obtain a 100% accuracy in 3-class classification, you could just replace the `ACRIMA` above by `SkinCon`.
+To run on SkinCon dataset, you could just replace the `ACRIMA` above by `SkinCon`.